-Why discount cards may work for your group
+Are discount cards right for your group?

 If you're still on the fence, here are some things you may want to consider first:

 Discount Card Fundraiser Advantages

 - They're useful.
 Who doesn't want to save money?
 Discount cards provide savings at the stores consumers already shop at.
 Once potential buyers see the shops and corresponding savings on the card, the cards usually sell themselves.
 Plus, the cards will typically pay for themselves after the first couple of uses.
 There are not many fundraising products that can make that claim.

 - The discounts last.
 Unlike any other product, discount cards can be used daily for a year.
 In addition, customers can benefit from any of the discounts on their cards.

 - The benefit to local businesses.
 Any business that agrees to be on a discount card receives free advertising.
 They don't have to pay anything, and the potential for increased foot traffic increases.
 Businesses are also seen in a positive light because they're seen as supporting the cause of a nearby school fundraiser.

 - Variety sells.
 A typical card usually offers 10-15 business discounts; however, some cards can have up to 25.
 This can make the card more desirable to a wide variety of people.

 - They're easy to sell.
 Unlike many products, you're offering a single card to the customer.
 They can see what they're getting.
 This makes everything easier for both the buyer and the seller.
 Your delivery is hassle-free as well because the card is small and non-breakable.